nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-7.md

 1. Check the Television and learn the [Stir Fry](https://stardewvalleywiki.com/Stir_Fry) recipe from the Queen of Sauce.
 2. Check the mail until you receive the Wizard's letter.
 3. Water crops.
-4. Deposit your entire inventory into the Chest.
-Retrieve the following:
+4. Deposit your entire inventory into Chests.
+Withdraw the following:
+   - Fiberglass Rod
    - Five Iron Bars
 5. Travel to Cindersap Forest.